neerajk3/master-slave-selection-demo/README.md

-#master-slave-selection-demo
+##master-slave-selection-demo

 ## Introduction
-    This is a Spring Boot based application with scheduler enabled.
-    In this application you are supposed to run the scheduler only in one of the instances.
+   This is a Spring Boot based application with scheduling capability and you are supposed to run the scheduler only in one of the instances.
-    We will use Zookeeper to select one of instance of application as master and remaining instances as slave.
+   We will use Zookeeper to select master instance and master alone would perform the scheduling task.
-    Only master instance will run the scheduler.

 ## Prerequisite to run the application -
     -Java 8